4398-mg/deployments/README.md

 # Ansible Deployments
-This folder contains ansible roles and overhead files for automating deployment of TheWimbo Application Roles contain their own README files.
+This folder contains ansible roles and overhead files for automating deployment of TheWimbo Application.
+Roles contain their own README files.

 ## Typical use